-Specifically, Hitachi leverages its work in 3 areas which: (1) Build many of the sensors and the intelligent devices, like medical scanners, that generate data and are the basis of IoT that matter
+Specifically, Hitachi leverages its work in 3 areas which:

-- (2) Provide and manage IT hardware and software to 83% of the Fortune Global 100; capture, manage, and analyze big data - (3) Deliver deep expertise in analytics innovation through its big data labs and consulting practices.
+- (1) Build many of the sensors and the intelligent devices, like medical scanners, that generate data and are the basis of IoT that matter - (2) Provide and manage IT hardware and software to 83% of the Fortune Global 100; capture, manage, and analyze big data - (3) Deliver deep expertise in analytics innovation through its big data labs and consulting practices.

-Based on this work, Social Innovation strategy and services offers expertise and services that can be delivered to any organization (see Fig. 2).
+Based on this work, this CoE offers expertise and services that can be delivered to any organization (see Fig. 2).
 Using these services, an organization gains deep industry knowledge, best practices and methodologies, integration of the required technologies, and fast time to results.
 Furthermore, in using a service, organizations have the ability to quickly try projects without incurring the large expense normally associated with such efforts.

-Trying new analytics ideas with confidence or accelerating their competitive edge are two key benefits that customers will gain by partnering with Social Innovation strategy and services.
+Trying new analytics ideas with confidence or accelerating their competitive edge are two key benefits that customers will gain by partnering with Hitachi Live Insight Center of Excellence.

-Hitachi Social Innovation solutions are built using a common advanced analytics framework that integrates technologies for correlation, intelligence, extraction, and analysis.
+This Hitachi CoE leverages a common advanced analytics framework that integrates technologies for correlation, intelligence, extraction, and analysis.
 Reusable solution components and best practices are customized for a specific industry and specific organization's needs.
 Each solution resides on Hitachi IT infrastructure for big data storage and computing with intelligent content management and high-speed processing.
 Together, these comprehensive solutions combine realtime analytics with historical analysis and machine learning to turn observations into predictions and prescriptive actions.